Get started with performance insights

 First-time use

 Data collection starts when you publish your integrated game on Play and users start installing and using it.
-Once the amount of data reaches a minimum threshold, we’ll display it in Play Console (Quality > Android vitals > Performance > Insights).
+Once the amount of data reaches a minimum threshold, we’ll display it in Play Console (Monitor and improve > Android vitals > Performance > Insights).

 While you’re waiting for the data to display: